Mental Health in Maritime Network

 - To provide individuals working in the maritime sector and companies with relevant information about mental health resources, best practice guides and toolkits including, but not limited to: creating a mentally healthy workplace; treating people well and; creating a safe space.

-Maritime Mental Health Benchmark Survey
+Mental Health in Maritime 2021 Survey

 Our Holistic Approach and Culture of Care initiatives are aligned to the Thriving at Work standards.
 You can find out more about our initiatives below.